1.3 oz. (15 cups) or 4 oz. (50 cups)

 Bordering China’s famous tea-producing Yunnan Province, Laos is a “cradle country” of tea and home to some of the oldest trees in the world.
 While Laotian tea is superior, conflict throughout the 20th century harmed the industry.
 During the Vietnam War, the U.S. secretly dropped more bombs on Laos than were dropped during the entirety of World War II.
 That devastation largely prevented Laotian tea from reaching U.S. consumers for decades.
 Fortunately, times have changed.

-Our Laotian tea comes from Xiengkhouang Province near Phou San (“the tea mountain”) in the northeast and from the Bolaven Plateau in southern Champasak Province—an area known for its stunning waterfalls.
+Our Laotian tea comes from Xiangkhouang Province near Phou San (“the tea mountain”) in the northeast and from the Bolaven Plateau in southern Champasak Province—an area known for its stunning waterfalls.
 All of our teas from Laos are organically grown in biodiverse environments and carefully hand-crafted by selected artisan families.